 Currently, the state is required to reimburse counties for 50% of eligible expenses from county Child Care Funds for the costs of juvenile justice services.
 The state makes these reimbursements from the state Child Care Fund (CCF), which is a fund appropriated in the DHHS budget from which the state reimburses counties for 50% of eligible expenditures concerning the care and treatment for children who are court wards.
 The Fund reimburses counties for programs that serve neglected, abused, and delinquent youth, and funding may be expended for out-of-home placements such as foster homes or county-operated facilities.
 Expenditures may also be made for in-home services which allow children to remain in their own homes, and may include job training skills, intensive probation, community wraparound services, mentoring, family counseling, electronic tethers, alternatives to detention, and other community-based services.

-In addition to the currently required 50% reimbursement to counties for other eligible expenses, the bill would require that the state pay 100% of the cost of juvenile justice services for 17-year-olds at the time of the offense who are under a circuit court’s Family Division’s jurisdiction for a criminal charge or are under concurrent jurisdiction with an adult criminal court for certain delinquency activities.
+In addition to the currently required 50% reimbursement to counties for other eligible expenses, the bill would require that the state pay 100% of the cost of juvenile justice services for 17-year-olds who are under a circuit court’s Family Division’s jurisdiction for a criminal charge or are under concurrent jurisdiction with an adult criminal court for certain delinquency activities.

 Under current law, 17-year-old offenders are treated as adults and are not adjudicated under juvenile court jurisdiction.
 Therefore, the fiscal impact of this bill only occurs if the other bills that are part of the “Raise the Age” legislative package are enacted.
 If these bills were enacted along with this bill, there would be additional costs to the state and minimal costs to local units of government related to providing juvenile justice services.
 While the specific amount of these additional costs is not known at this time, a recently released legislatively commissioned report has provided estimates of the additional amount using historical data and surveys.